 (iii) What does the crowding of the iron filings at the ends of the magnet indicate?
-[CBSE 2015]
+[CBSE 2015] [5 marks]

 (i) The student observes the magnetic field due to the given bar magnet.
-The pattern of magnetic field is shown here.
+The pattern of the magnetic field is shown here.

 (ii) There is a magnetic field around the given bar magnet.
-The iron filings experience force due to the magnetic field and thus align themselves along the magnetic field lines.
+The iron filings experience a force due to the magnetic field and thus align themselves along the magnetic field lines.

 (iii) The crowding of the iron filings at the ends of the magnet indicates the position of two magnetic poles N and S of a given bar magnet.